Introduction

 I) The Two Fundamental Principles

-Clprolf Minimalist is based on two central principles.
+Clprolf is built around two central principles.

-Business / domain world
+Business / Domain World

 The class represents a business or conceptual responsibility.